joaohreis/cordova-plugin-background-barcode-scannerx/readme.md

    2 | `CAMERA_ACCESS_PERMANENT_DENIED`  | The user permanent denied camera access.
 Only for android 6.0+.
    3 | `BACK_CAMERA_UNAVAILABLE`   | The back camera is unavailable.
    4 | `FRONT_CAMERA_UNAVAILABLE`  | The front camera is unavailable.
    5 | `CAMERA_UNAVAILABLE`        | The camera is unavailable because it doesn't exist or is otherwise unable to be configured.
-(Also returned if QRScanner cannot return one of the more specific `BACK_CAMERA_UNAVAILABLE` or `FRONT_CAMERA_UNAVAILABLE` errors.)
+(Also returned if BBScanner cannot return one of the more specific `BACK_CAMERA_UNAVAILABLE` or `FRONT_CAMERA_UNAVAILABLE` errors.)
    6 | `SCAN_CANCELED`             | Scan was canceled by the `cancelScan()` method.
 (Returned exclusively to the `BBScanner.scan()` method.)
    7 | `LIGHT_UNAVAILABLE`         | The device light is unavailable because it doesn't exist or is otherwise unable to be configured.
    8 | `OPEN_SETTINGS_UNAVAILABLE` | The device is unable to open settings.